 All accepted articles are copyedited by trained scientific copy editors.
 Proofs are sent to the corresponding author in PDF format and authors are given 48 hours in which to check their proofs, answer queries outlined on their proof and return their proof corrections.

-Accepted papers are published within three months of acceptance, or often earlier on Development & Reproduction’s ePress site.
+Accepted papers are published within three months of acceptance, or often earlier on Food and Life’s ePress site.
 Any major changes made to a paper after its acceptance can be subject to review and may delay publication.